 As we continued to study the Second Company, however, we noticed that Connor (sometimes called O’Connor) seemed to not be dead.
 In fact, he seemed to reenlist in December 1776.
 Perhaps someone with the same name?
 That’s always a possibility, and there was at least one other Thomas Connor in the Maryland Line during the war.

 Eventually, however, we determined that Connor survived the Battle of Brooklyn, despite what Osborn thought he remembered.
 In fact, Connor served in the army for four years, and later recalled that “he enlisted in the State of Maryland in March 1776 in the Company Commanded by Captain Patrick Simms of the first Maryland Regiment…[and] continued to serve…until the month of January 1780, when he was discharged.”

 After his four years in the army, Connor returned to Maryland, before eventually settling in Nelson County, Kentucky.
-Connor was awarded a Federal veteran’s pension in 1818, and received $80.00 per year for the rest of his life, helping him and his wife (her name is unknown) to survive.
+Connor was awarded a Federal veteran’s pension in 1818, and received $80.00 per year for the rest of his life, helping him and his wife Mary (not named in the pension; see comments below) to survive.
 Connor died in Nelson County in early 1826, when he was about eighty years old.